decryptedlayer/HeaderParser/README.md

 # HeaderParser
-Python script to parse and extract information from email headers and dup information into a secondary file.
+Python script to parse and extract useful OSINT information from email headers and dump it into a secondary file.